Saturday, August 28, 2010

 Vocabulary: Hogwarts, Witchcraft, Wizardry, Quidditch,

-Setting : Hogwarts School of Witchcraft and Wizardry,
+Setting: Hogwarts School of Witchcraft and Wizardry,

-Characters: Harry Potter, Ron Weasly, Hermione Granger,
+Characters: Harry Potter, Ron Weasley, Hermione Granger,

 and Professor Snape

-Harry Potter Reading Activities
+Harry Potter Reading Activities and Lessons

 Harry Potter Reading Activities For Teachers!

+HARRY POTTER READING COMPREHENSION GAME, GOBSMACKED!
 Have your children stand or sit on their desk so they are facing the teacher.
-Start at either end of room and give the first child a Harry Potter Reading Comprehension question.
+Start at either end of the room and give the first child a Harry Potter Reading Comprehension question.
 They answer the question with the who, what, where, when, why, or how with detail showing knowledge of the readings.
-When students cannot give an answer to a question they say “GOBSMAKED” and must sit down.
+When students cannot give an answer to a question they say “GOBSMACKED” and must sit down.
 Students that answer correctly get a Bertie Bott's Every Flavor Beans and the game continues for that student.
 Continue the game until you are down to one child!
-The last child that has answered all the vocabulary gets a small bag of popcorn or other treat.
-Every child that answers a hard vocabulary question correctly gets a jelly bean plus a, pretzel, stamp, or a sticker.
-Hard question include academic reading vocabulary, plot, theme, word play, irony, antagonist, protagonist, imagery, and symbolism, etcetera.
+The last child that has answered all the vocabulary gets a small bag of popcorn or other treats.
+Every child that answers a hard vocabulary question correctly gets a jelly bean plus a pretzel, stamp, or a sticker.
+The hard question includes academic reading vocabulary, plot, theme, wordplay, irony, antagonist, protagonist, imagery, and symbolism, etcetera.
 They love this activity and it's a great review of the literature and a great opportunity to teach complex literary concepts.
 We start with a mix of easy and hard questions to get the kids excited and ready to read the challenging books...
 I ask my students at the beginning of reviews if they want a hard, medium or easy question to give every child a bite of the Harry Potter apple!

 Harry Potter Reading Party!